Growth Comes With Discomfort

 So, don’t go near the stock market expecting a return in a year.
 In fact, don’t go near it if you expect something out of it in less than five years.

 But back to the valuation model, the D is the first year cash flow (dividend).
 Stocks eventually in some form or the other pay out all the accumulated profits back to the shareholders in the form of dividends.
-Not every stock does but a collection of stocks eventually will.

 And discount rate being in the denominator means for the same set of cash flows, we’ll ascribe a higher value to Johnson & Johnson as a business than Juniper Networks.

 • Of course, think long term.
 John Bogle, the founder of Vanguard, once said that the daily machinations of the stock market are like a tale told by an idiot, full of sound and fury, signifying nothing.
-Nothing about the businesses you own changes that much from one year to the next.
+Nothing about the businesses you own changes much from one year to the next.
 Capitalism is here to stay and business ownership is where the bulk of the riches lie.
 Either you can be a cog (worker) in that wheel or own a piece of that wheel.
 Own that piece at every chance you get.

 • And last, there are three ways to go broke, a la Charlie Munger – liquor, ladies and leverage.
 No comments on the first two but leverage will eventually kill.
 It works like a charm when all is going well and then you go broke overnight.
 Use it sparingly.